Home Inspection vs. Condo Inspection: Key Differences and Limitations

 The exterior components, such as the roof, siding, and foundation, are usually not part of the scope because they’re shared responsibilities.

-Limitations on Inspecting Common Areas and Elements
+Limitations on Inspecting Common Areas and Elements – Boone, Blowing Rock, Banner Elk, West Jefferson, Lenoir and the NC High Country

-Common areas in a condo complex—think hallways, elevators, lobbies, pools, gyms, parking garages, and shared roofs—are generally off-limits during a standard condo inspection.
+Common areas in a condo complex; think hallways, elevators, lobbies, pools, gyms, parking garages, and shared roofs—are generally off-limits during a standard condo inspection.
 The inspector won’t climb onto the roof or test shared amenities like elevators, as these fall under the homeowners’ association (HOA) jurisdiction.
 If access is granted, a limited overview might be possible, but detailed testing is rare due to restrictions.
 Buyers should instead review HOA documents, financials, and meeting minutes to assess the condition and maintenance of these spaces.

 The primary reason for exclusion is ownership and responsibility.
 Condo owners typically own only the interior space, while the HOA manages and maintains common elements.